 sample.to_csv('sample_cnn.csv', header=True, index=False)

-Download this sample_cnn.csv file and upload it to the contest page.
-The results have been generated and checked on the leaderboard.
-This will give you a reference solution to get started with any image classification problem!
+Download this sample _cnn.csv file and upload it to the contest page, generate the score and check the ranking on the leaderboard.
+This will give you a reference solution to start working on any image classification problem!

-You can try hyperparameter tuning and regularization techniques to further improve the performance of the model.
+You can experiment with hyperparameters and regularization techniques to further improve the performance of your model.

 Accept another challenge

-Let's test the learning effect on different datasets.
-We will solve the "Identify Numbers" exercise in this section and download the dataset.
-Before continuing, try to solve the problem yourself.
-You already have the tools to solve the problem-you just need to apply them!
-Check back for your results, or if you get stuck at some point.
+Let's test the learning effects on different data sets.
+We will address the "Identify Numbers" practice issue in this section and download the dataset.
+Try to solve this problem yourself before continuing.
+You already have the tools to solve the problem - you just need to apply them!
+Come back and check your results, or if you get stuck at some point.

 In this challenge, we need to identify the numbers in a given image.
-There are a total of 70000 images-49000 tagged images in the training set and 21000 in the test set (test images have no tags).
-We need to identify / predict the categories of these unlabeled images.
+There are a total of 70000 images – 49000 has a tagged image in the training set and 21000 in the test set (the test image has no tags).
+We need to identify/predict the categories of these unlabeled images.

 Ready to get started?
 Excellent!
 Create a new python 3 notebook and run the following code: